jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) the administration or enforcement of an Inland Revenue Act:
   (b) the administration or enforcement of any matter arising from, or connected with, a function lawfully conferred on the Commissioner.
 Documents included
-(2) In this section and in sections 17, 17G, and 17H, a requirement to provide information includes a requirement to produce a document.
+(2) In this section and in sections 17 and 17G to 17H, a requirement to provide information includes a requirement to produce a document.
 Requirements
 (3) The Commissioner may require that information provided under this section be— (a) verified by statutory declaration or otherwise: